Overeating: why it happens in autistic children and teenagers

 The best strategies for autistic children and teenagers who overeat depend on what’s causing the overeating.

-Overeating out of habit
+Overeating because of habits

 - Keep ‘problem’ or snack foods out of reach.
 This can encourage your child to snack less.
 If your child is older, or particularly good at reaching hidden spaces, you might need to keep these foods out of your house.